Programmatic Advertising Explained: Terms, Elements, Buying Methods, Programmatic Monetization

 Publisher ad server

 An ad server is also an irreplaceable tool for publishers.
-It is an ultimate gateway for monetizing the traffic that allows publishers to set ad units, connect to multiple demand partners, prioritize ad delivery and monitor campaigns.
+It is an ultimate gateway for programmatic monetization of the traffic that allows publishers to set ad units, connect to multiple demand partners, prioritize ad delivery and monitor campaigns.

 An ad network is a platform that accumulates ad spaces from multiple publishers and websites to bundle them together and sell to agencies and advertisers.
 Ad networks sell advertising inventory of a particular website, of specific categories of sites, and impressions to certain audiences.